What is special event insurance?

-Often referred to as “wedding” insurance, special event insurance can be used to cover a 50th anniversary party, a bar mitzvah, a graduation party or any special occasion you might be planning.
-Special event insurance is designed to provide financial protection if you have to cancel or postpone a gathering due to adverse weather and natural disasters such as hurricanes.
+Special event insurance is designed to provide financial protection if you have to cancel or postpone a gathering due to natural disasters that are outside of your control.

-Most policies also provide coverage for cancellation due to the death, illness or serious injury of a key participants in the event, such as members of the immediate family.
-Also, if an officiant, such as a minister or rabbi, or a key vendor, like the caterer, florist or photographer, does not show up, you can recover some of the costs.
+Most policies also provide coverage for cancellation due to the death, illness or serious injury of a key participant in the event, such as the groom or a member of the immediate family.
+Also, if an officiant (such as a minister or rabbi), or a key vendor (like the caterer, florist or photographer) does not show up, special event insurance allows you to recover some of the costs.

-- Military service—in the event the bride or groom is in the military or active reserves, and is suddenly called to duty.
+- Military service – Provides coverage in the event the bride or groom is in the military or active reserves and is suddenly called to duty.

-- Honeymoon—in case you need to cancel your trip due to illness, bad weather or other circumstances.
+- Honeymoon – Provides coverage if you need to cancel your trip due to illness, bad weather or other circumstances.

-- Professional counseling—when the cancellation or postponement of the event causes severe emotional stress (a doctor’s note will be needed).
+- Professional counseling – Covers treatment of severe emotional stress due to the cancellation or postponement of the event (a doctor’s note will be needed).

-Many companies also offer separate liability insurance, but be aware that many event sites already have their own liability insurance.
-If you are holding the event at home, however, you may want to purchase liability insurance above and beyond what is provided under your homeowners policy.
+- Liability – Event venues generally have their own liability insurance.
+If you are holding the event at home, you may want to purchase liability insurance above and beyond what is provided under your homeowners policy.

-- How much the policy will cost and how much reimbursement you can expect if a loss occurs.
+- Ask how much the policy will cost and how much reimbursement you can expect if a loss occurs.